 The numbers of land acquisition cases active today on behalf of the federal government are below the World War II volume, but the projects undertaken remain integral to national interests.
 In the past decade, Section attorneys have been actively involved in conservation work, assisting in the expansion of Everglades National Park in Florida (e.g., U.S. v.
 480.00 Acres of Land, 557 F.3d 1297 (11th Cir.
 2009)) and the creation of Valles Caldera National Preserve in New Mexico.
 In the aftermath of the September 11, 2001 terrorist attacks, Land Acquisition Section attorneys secured space in New York for federal agencies whose offices were lost with the World Trade Towers.
 Today, Section projects include acquiring land along hundreds of miles of the United States-Mexico border to stem illegal drug trafficking and smuggling, allow for better inspection and customs facilities, and forestall terrorists.

-For information on the history of the Land Acquisition Section, click here.
-To learn more about the range of projects undertaken by the Land Acquisition Section, click here to view the interactive map titled Where Our Cases Have Taken Us.
-And for more on the procedural aspects of eminent domain, click here to read about the Anatomy of a Condemnation Case.
+For information on the history of the Land Acquisition Section, see the History of the Section.
+And for more on the procedural aspects of eminent domain, see the Anatomy of a Condemnation Case.